 Now that you have purchased your tool, should a need ever exist for repair parts or service, simply contact your nearest Ryobi Authorized Service Center.
 Be sure to provide all pertinent facts when you call or visit.
-Please refer to the Service Center insert or call 1-800-525-2579 in the United States or 1-800-265-6778 in Canada for your nearest Ryobi Authorized Service Center.
+Please call 1-800-525-2579 in the United States or 1-800-265-6778 in Canada for your nearest Ryobi Authorized Service Center.
 You can also check our web site at www.ryobi.com for a complete list of Authorized Service Centers.

-MODEL NO. AND SERIAL NO.
+• MODEL NO. AND SERIAL NO.